dukkakc/DTLDephos/README.md

+#
-# DTLDephos- Deep Transfer Learning based approach to predict dephosphorylation sites
+DTL-DephosphoSite- Deep Transfer Learning based approach to predict dephosphorylation sites

-DTLDephos is a transfer learning based approach employing deep learning to predict dephosphorylation sites of S,T and Y.
+DTL-DephosphoSite is a transfer learning based approach employing deep learning to predict dephosphorylation sites of S,T and Y.

-DTLDephos is a deep learning based method for Dephosphorylation sites of S,T and Y. It utilizes phosphorylation data through transfer learning method to address prediction to present scarce dephosphorylation data.It is implemented using Keras (version 2.2.4) and Tensorflow (version 1.15) backend and has been tested on both in Windows and Linux OS.
+DTL-DephosphoSite is a deep learning based method for Dephosphorylation sites of S,T and Y. It utilizes phosphorylation data through transfer learning method to address prediction to present scarce dephosphorylation data.It is implemented using Keras (version 2.2.4) and Tensorflow (version 1.15) backend and has been tested on both in Windows and Linux OS.